£75.00

 TECHNICAL INFO

-Hawk tyres, in production during the 2000s.
-Made from rubber and weighing in at 1200 grams (the weight and price displayed are for a pair of tyres).
+Hutchinson Tempo 1 tubular/sprint tyres, hailing from Italy and in production from the 1990s to the 2000s (yet still new & unused after all this time).
+Made from rubber and weighing in at 590 grams (the weight and price displayed are for a pair of tyres).
 A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO